CeniusM/CPGCNet/README.md

-﻿This a windows specific command pronpt graphing calculator
+﻿This a windows specific command pronpt graphing calculator.
+CPGCNet is short for CommandPromptGraphingCalculatorNet